StateFromJakeFarm/SC18Problems/problems/KingdomDivision/problem.md

 ### Explanation

-In the diagrams below, square-shaped cities are ruled by Betty and cicurlar cities are ruled by Reggie.
+In the diagrams below, square-shaped cities are ruled by Betty and circular cities are ruled by Reggie.
 These diagrams show the four valid ways to divide the kingdom peacefully.

 ![](ExplanationDiagram.png)